 CONSERVATORY CONCERT HALL

-The 600-seat concert hall is purpose-built for classical music performances, and is an ideal venue for chamber music as well as for symphony orchestra concerts.
+The 573-seater Conservatory Concert Hall is purpose-built for classical music performances, and is an ideal venue for chamber music as well as for symphony orchestra concerts.
 The narrower width of the seating area in the stalls creates an intimate feel, which opens up to embrace the curve of the stage.
 Sound reflectors above the stage allow the acoustic height of the room to be adjusted for different performances.

 The rectangular "shoe-box" shape of the hall is also found in world-class concert halls such as Symphony Hall in Boston, Amsterdam’s Concertgebouw and the Musikverein in Vienna.